its-dart/dart-tools/README.md

 import os
 from dart import is_logged_in, login, create_task, update_task

-# login based on information stored in environment variables, but only if needed
+# Login based on information stored in environment variables, but only if needed
 if not is_logged_in():
     login(email=os.environ["DART_EMAIL"], password=os.environ["DART_PASSWORD"])

-# create a new task called 'Update the landing page'
+# Create a new task called 'Update the landing page'
-# with priority 'Critical' (i.e. p0) and with the 'marketing' tag
+# With priority 'Critical' (i.e. p0) and with the 'marketing' tag
 new_task = create_task(
     "Update the landing page", priority_int=0, tag_titles=["marketing"]
 )

-# update the task to be 'Done'
+# Update the task to be 'Done'
 update_task(new_task.duid, status_title="Done")
 ```